Master of Science, Mathematics

 Program Contact Information

 - Completed requirements for the Bachelor’s Degree in a Science, Engineering, or Mathematical discipline at an accredited college or university.

 - Provided scores from the GRE and TOEFL (international students only) to the College of Graduate Studies with other admissions documents.

-- Successfully completed courses in calculus, probability, linear algebra, and analysis/advanced calculus.
+- Successfully completed courses in calculus, probability, and linear algebra.

 Applicants who do not meet all admission requirements may be granted provisional admission or non-degree admission.

 *International transcripts must be evaluated by a NACES accredited evaluation service and must be a course by course evaluation and include a GPA. (www.naces.org)

 Final: July 1*

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.